derekwang99/DH110-DEREKWANG/assignment03/README.md

 ## Reflection

 This assignment made me appreciate the value of good questions.
 Throughout the script development process, I found it quite difficult to find relevant questions because I found my scope of the project to be a bit too broad.
 I think I will try to narrow down my project in the subsequent weeks.
 I also found it difficult to word questions in a neutral way.
 For example, I was going to ask "Would you prefer there to be a moderator in the community?
 Or would you prefer the community to be more unstructured?".
 Unstructured has an inherent assoication to being poorly managed.
 As such, I had to brainstorm ways to ask this.
 I ultimately settled on "Would you prefer the presence of a moderator or leader in your community?
 Or would you prefer the presence of such a figure to be kept at a minimum?", which sounds a bit more neutral.
+This activity made me realize that sometimes it is more natural to veer off the script and allow the interviewee to really delve into whatever they’re saying.
+I found their answer to be much more genuine that way.
+However, I think it has to be balanced with how long you let them speak and how far you let them veer off course because I feel like the interview would have taken 2 hours had I not intervened at times.

 ## Step04: Plan to get into the context & write down the observation/ interview guide